 U.S. Supreme Court

-American College of Trial Lawyers, Member and Author of a chapter on Creative Settlement of Intellectual Property Litigation for a major Clark Boardman treatise.
+American College of Trial Lawyers, Member and Co-Author of a chapter on Creative Settlement of Intellectual Property Litigation for a major Clark Boardman treatise

-International Trademark Association, Member of Trademark Review Commission, which drafted the landmark 1989 Lanham Act revisions American Law Institute, Member of committee which drafted the 1995 Restatement of Unfair Competition, Board of Directors and Legal Counsel (1997-2000)
+International Trademark Association, Member of Trademark Review Commission, which drafted the landmark 1989 Lanham Act revisions; American Law Institute; Member of Advisory Committee which drafted the 1995 Restatement of Unfair Competition; and served on the INTA Board of Directors and selected to serve as its General Legal Counsel (1997-2000)

 State Bar of Georgia, Antitrust Law Section, Past Chairman